mattvenn/turtleprize/lesson-2.md

 This game is really good fun and worth using a few times until your students are really quick at spotting and fixing errors.

-## Work on their turtle prize entry - 15 minutes
+## Work on their Turtle Prize entry - 15 minutes

 Encourage the students to use variables and loops in their turtle code.
 The following picture shows you how to spot the ideas students are using.